po1sigala/live/01-Class-Content/10-OOP/01-Activities/26-Stu_Multiple-Classes/README.md

 * When I run `npm test`, all of the tests fail.

-* When I run `npm start`, I see that the "Rare Toy" never goes out of stock.
+* When I run `npm start`, I see that the rare toy never goes out of stock.

 * When I run `npm start`, I see the store revenue at `0` at the end of all the transactions.